West Jaintia Hills district: Transport

-Since it is land locked region and lack of railways and airport, the only means of transportation is roadways.
-The main highway which runs through the district is NH 40 and NH 44.
+Since it is a land locked region and lacks railways and an airport, the only means of transportation is roadways.
+The main highway which runs through the district is NH 6.

 Demographics

 The district has a total population of 272,185, of which 134,406 are males and 135,946 are females.
 The density of population is 159.69 per km2.
 Scheduled Tribes are 257,941 which is 94.76% of the population.

 Languages

 At the time of the 2011 census, 78.17% of the population spoke Pnar, 12.55% War and 6.64% Khasi as their first language.

 The common dialect in West Jaintia hills is Pnar, closely related to Khasi.
 Other dialects include Khynriam in the western part of district and War in the southern part of the district.

 Culture

 Places of interest

 The places of interest in Jaintia hills include the below:

-Monolith in Nartiang - Touted as the tallest monolith in the world.

-Jowai: Jowai, the headquarters of the West Jaintia Hills district is situated 64 km from the national highway.
-A town circled by the Myntdu River.